Unbiased Statistical Estimation and Valid Confidence Intervals Under Differential Privacy: Introduction

 \subsection{Problem Demonstration}

-DP estimators are not, in general, unbiased with respect to the non-private estimator they are attempting to approximate, nor do they typically admit valid confidence sets.
-Although many DP mechanisms take the form ``non-private statistic plus zero-mean noise'', this obscures the fact that these mechanisms typically require that the input data reside in a bounded data domain.
-In practice, analysts are required to specify this domain without looking at the data, which introduce a potential trade-off in the analyst's decision calculus.
-The analyst generally wants to find tight bounds, as tighter bounds typically require less noise addition to guarantee privacy.
-However, if the analyst's bounds are too tight, they risk censoring the data and biasing statistics they calculate.
+Many DP mechanisms take the form ``non-private statistic plus zero-mean noise'' (e.g.\ the \emph{Gaussian mechanism} defined in Lemma~\ref*{appendix:lemma:gaussian_mechanism}) and thus look like they ought to be unbiased and yield easily characterizable confidence regions.
+However, this doesn't take into account the necessary step of choosing a bounded data domain.
+In practice, analysts are required to specify this domain without looking at the data.
+The data are then projected into the domain, and analysis proceeds on the projected data.
+This introduces a potential trade-off in the analyst's decision calculus.
+The analyst generally wants to specify a small domain, as this generally requires less noise addition to satisfy DP.
+However, if the analyst's domain is too small, they risk clipping the data, which can lead to biased estimates.